 10 Spectacular Mountains In Europe

 In accordance with this list of mountains in Europe, Mount Elbrus holds the distinction of being Europe’s highest peak and the world’s 7th largest summit.
+It is one of the highest mountains in Europe.
 The range is sprawling, impressive and enough to fuel your ‘adrenaline junkie’ fantasies, in actuality are two dormant volcanoes, stretching from the east to the west and were formed over 2.5 million years ago.
 Makes for a pretty explosive holiday.
+It is considered as one of the best mountains in Europe.

 Despite being the highest peak in Europe, Mount Elbrus makes for a comparatively easy climb especially in conjunction with the other mountains on this list.
 It only takes about 8 hours to ascend this mountain range via chairlift and is perfect for an amateur mountaineer who seeks a Eurasian adventure.